sloretz/sish/README.rst

 ========================================================

 This tool creates a Singularity sandbox and offers shortcuts for getting shells into the container with binds.
-You could do most of what this tool does with bash aliases, but this tool organizes that.
+You could do most of what this tool does with bash aliases.